Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 *That* would certainly be a change.
 Gaoian males took *pride* in their scars.
 Naydra had always had a conflicted relationship with them.
 On the one hand, scars worth keeping were always from dangerous encounters, and that seemed just *reckless* from her admittedly Female perspective.
 Why should Males endanger themselves for a few token trophies?

 But on the other hand, a big strong lacerated brute like her Bumpkin had an interesting life story to show and tell.
-Having come out of all that, wiser and stronger at the other end…
+Having come out of all that, wiser and stronger at the other end...

 "It seems a shame to lose them," she decided out loud.